 Rethunk Junk Paint Review

 What is Rethunk Junk Paint?

-Rethunk Junk Paint is a high-quality resin paint specifically designed for painting furniture.
-It is a durable paint that gives a beautiful, chalky but almost satin finish to any piece of furniture it is applied to.
+Rethunk Junk is a high quality resin paint specifically designed for furniture.
+It’s durable and gives a beautiful, chalky but almost satin finish to any piece it is applied to.

-Unlike other paints that require a lot of prep work and sanding, Rethunk Junk Paint claims that it can be applied directly onto surfaces with minimal preparation.
-It adheres well to a wide range of furniture surfaces, including wood, metal, ceramic, and even fabric.
+Unlike other options that require a lot of prep work and sanding, Rethunk Junk claims that it can be applied directly onto surfaces with minimal preparation.
+It adheres well to a wide range of surfaces, including wood, metal, ceramic, and even fabric.

-So, the idea is that Rethunk Junk paint is perfect for those who are looking for a quick and easy way to update their furniture without spending a lot of time and money.
+So, the idea is that it’s perfect for those who are looking for a quick and easy way to update their pieces without spending a lot of time and money.
+If you want to skip these prep steps in your DIY projects, find out more about painting furniture without sanding or priming here.

 How to Use Rethunk Junk Paint

-Well, the instructions say to clean your piece of furniture with Rethunk Junk The Prep.
+But how easy is it to use??
+Well, the instructions say to clean your piece with Rethunk Junk The Prep.
 It’s their deglossing cleaner that prepares the surface so that the paint can better adhere to it.

+Rethunk Junk Paint Review